TEPGomes/OpenMMS-T4G/README.md

 ### Arduino libraries:
 -
 ## How to use
+It is our intention to publish a scientific paper detailling the system, how it works, and its current performance.
+Once we succeed, a link to it will be made available here.
+Otherwise, further details will be shared here eitherway.
 ## Current state of development
 In its current state of development, there are still known bugs that need to be sorted.
 Despite this, a monitoring system based on the project's software and firmware has been tested to monitor sensors installed in and on injection molds during processing, and data has been successfully acquired from the sensors.